When to Use Top-Down vs Bottom-Up Forecasting in a Startup Financial Model

 How this looks in Stavia Models

-In Stavia, bottom-up forecasting begins on the input side.
-Pricing defines plans, billing mix, and churn.
-Acquisition defines channel timing, budgets, and conversion.
-Costs define product-serving spend, overhead, and one-time items.
-Team defines when roles start.
+Pricing defines plans, billing mix, plan mix, and churn.
+Acquisition defines channels, budgets, conversion, and timing.
+Costs define product-serving spend, overhead, and one-time expenses.
+Team defines when roles start and how payroll builds.
 Financing defines when cash enters the company.
-These inputs feed one monthly forecast engine, which is why the same assumption can appear in different decision views.

 How event-driven logic flows through the model